fractalysid/Gen2-UHF-RFID-Reader/README.md

 ```

 ## Configuration
-All configuration is done by modifying variables in configuration.env and build.env
+All configuration is done by modifying variables in configuration.env and build.env.
-Modifying variables in build.env requires image to be rebuilt (with build_image.sh)
+Modifying variables in build.env requires image to be rebuilt (launching ```./build_image.sh```).

 build.env
 - SLOTS: Number of different tags to be decoded (number of tags = 2^SLOTS) (default: 0)